ysong02/draft-song-lake-ra/draft-song-lake-ra.md

 * content-format is an array that contains all the supported evidence types by the Attester.
 * There MUST be at least one item in the array.
-* content-format is an indicator of the format type (e.g., application/eat+cwt with an appropriate eat_profile parameter set).
+* content-format is an indicator of the format type (e.g., application/eat+cwt with an appropriate eat_profile parameter set), from {{IANA-CoAP-Content-Formats}}.

-The sign of ead_label MUST be negative to indicate that the EAT item is critical.
+The sign of ead_label TBD1 MUST be negative to indicate that the EAT item is critical.
 If the receiver cannot recognize the critical EAD item, or cannot process the information in the critical EAD item, then the receiver MUST send an EDHOC error message back.